AdobeDocs/workfront.fr-FR/help/quicksilver/maestro/fields/delete-fields.md

 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->

-## Exigences d’accès
+## Conditions d’accès

 Vous devez disposer des accès suivants pour effectuer les étapes de cet article :

 <table style="table-layout:auto">
  <col>